Home

 Learning Danish

-Learning Danish is not difficult, but some care must be taken with its spoken form.
+Learning Danish is not difficult, but some care must be taken with it's spoken form.
 Danish grammar is similar to English in many ways and not too difficult, but Danish has a looseness in it's pronunciation that can be a little hard to grasp for a native English speaker.
 Learning spoken Danish is best done by listening to native speakers and imitating them.
 Making the leap from a textbook to listening and speaking would be difficult without an audio component to your study.

 Like it's cousin languages Swedish and Norwegian, Danish has few commercial language learning products available for those native English speakers who want to learn the language.
 Some of the more widely known companies don't produce anything, others produce only limited, or less comprehensive products.
 Your best bet for self-study may be to get two or more complementary products, which I usually recommend anyway.
 Before you begin, check the How to Learn Languages page and the Learning Tips page to help put together a comprehensive lesson plan for yourself.
 Here are some of the best products available for learning Danish :